JamesGJ5-Learning-To-Code/todo-list/README.md

-Uncleanly TODO list featuring a lot of repeated code.
+Uncleanly-written TODO list featuring a lot of repeated code.